Department of Theatre

 THE 290 Advanced Rehearsal and Production

 This course provides students with an opportunity to work on a USM theatre production.
 Production assignment positions include, but are not limited to actors, stage managers, assistant stage managers, designers, assistant designers, etc. Must be simultaneously enrolled in one section of Theatre Workshop or Musical Theatre Workshop or secure instructor permission.
-May be repeated for credit.
+May be repeated once for credit.
+Department approval required for enrollment.
 Cr.
 3.

 THE 303 Musical Theatre Performance